aljoschatheil/smartea/README.md

 ### Electronics
 5. Wire all the components </br>
-6. Run the smartee-sketch-19-05-18.ino code on your microcontroller </br>
+6. Run the smartea-sketch.ino code on your microcontroller </br>

 DONE